Hope2333/exagear-obb/README.md

 # exagear-obb
-A script is used to quickly make exagear obb files.
+A script is used to quickly make exagear ed obb files.
 Contains the script itself and an Ubuntu rootfs.
 # Usage
 ```sh
 ./build-obb <Version>